Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/8-Light_Clients_and_Bridges_slides.md

 <pba-flex center>

-- Most trustless way to interact with blockchain<br>is to run a node
+- Most trustless way to interact with blockchain<br/>is to run a node
 - This is true for individuals _and_ other blockchains
 - A blockchain is extremely resource constrained.
 - Run a source chain light client on the target chain